Stigmata: Stigmata and gender

-In the late nineteenth century, a French physician named Dr. An Imbert-Goubeyre began compiling a census of known stigmatics from the thirteenth century to his own time.
+In the late nineteenth century, a French physician named Dr. Antoine Imbert-Goubeyre began compiling a census of known stigmatics from the thirteenth century to his own time.
 This census includes 280 female and 41 male stigmatics, meaning women comprise a little over 87% of the list.
 Additionally, the University of Antwerp released a database of information on 244 stigmatics in April 2019.
 92% of the stigmatics in the database are female.
 In some cases, convent sisters have attempted to shield stigmatic women from public scrutiny, often out of fear of how their condition would affect the convent's reputation.
 So, the number of women stigmatics may be even higher than historical record shows.

 Despite the high number of women stigmatics throughout history, the best-known and least contested stigmatics, such as Francis of Assisi and Padre Pio, have been men.